krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - real time file processing,
   - real time streaming processing,
   - building serverless backends for various different use cases.

+There is an upper limit on number of __concurrent lambda function executions__ for your account in each region.

+Lambda support __versioning__ and you can maintain one or more versions of your lambda function.
+Each lambda function has a unique ARN.

+Lambda also supports __Alias__ for each of your functions.
+Lambda alias is a pointer to a specific lambda function version.
+Alias enables you to promote new lambda function versions to production and if you need to rollback a function, you can simply update the alias to point to the desired version

 Different types of function invocation:
 - synchronous